robisonJohn/Community-Table/README.md

 <p>To do so, we will rely on the idea of Expected Value, which is the probability of a given outcome multiplied by the value of this outcome.</p>

-<p>A fundamental problem with grocery stores is that they see food pricing as a binary mechanism: the food item either sells for the price set by the store or it goes bad and is thrown out.
+<p>A fundamental problem with grocery stores is that they see food pricing as a binary mechanism: the food item either sells for the price set by the store or else goes bad and is thrown out.
 Sales and other such discount events are too infrequent and imprecise to have a meaningful impact on supply and demand.</p>

 <p>Contrary to conventional norms, food value should not be a discrete value (its static price at sale).
 Instead, the price of a given item of food should be a continuous value represented by its expected value.
 In this case, the expected value is equal to the probability the food will sell at any given point in time multiplied by its initial store price.</p>